Skip to content

 Terminal window

-# Or move an existing bookmark
+# Move an existing bookmark

 jj bookmark set my-feature -r @

-# Or use LazyJJ's bookmark-tug alias
+# Or use LazyJJ's tug alias

 Mistake 3: Avoiding Empty Commits (Graphite Habit)